y-ken/fluent-mixin-rewrite-tag-name/README.md

 ## Placeholders

-It has supported these placeholder for rewrited tag.
+It supportes these placeholder for rewriting tag.

 - `${tag}`
 - `__TAG__`